*A big thanks to England Originals for sponsoring my trip to England! This post originally appeared on Jessie on a Journey.

 If you’re visiting for a few days, there are a number of day trips from Chester worth doing, like:

 The Lake District.
 This scenic mountainous region is where you can hike, bike, kayak, swim and more in a stunning setting.
+There are also many luxurious Lake District lodges with hot tubs.
 You can take a 90-minute train, with one switch in Warrington Bank Quay, to Oxenholme from Chester, or you can book a tour like this one.

 Note: You can also do a day trip to the Lake District from Carlisle, which is closer.
 If visiting from Chester you’ll likely stay on the south side of the Lake District in Oxenholme.